-FARMERS' UNION (Nghiep Doan Nong Dan)
+Farmers' Union (Nghiep Doan Nong Dan).
 This is the only organization (other than religious groups) that we were able to uncover at the village level which is not government-organized and directed.
-It is a mutual aid association which is operative only during planting and harvesting seasons.
-Any farmer who resides in the village can affiliate with the union provided he is willing to exchange labor.
+It is a mutual aid association which is operative only at planting and harvesting seasons.
+Any farmer who resides in the village can affiliate with the Union provided he is willing to exchange labor.
 There are no executive committees, constitutions, or fees.
-The Farmers' Union does not appear to be a highly structured group with a large membership.
-Of informants consulted, only a few mentioned the union; some were unaware of its existence, and none belonged.
-Apparently, it is an informal association similar to the neighborhood labor exchange groups in Japan and Korea, which cooperate during the busy seasons of the agricultural cycle.
+The Farmers' Union does not appear to be a highly-structured group with a large membership.
+Of informants consulted, only a few mentioned the Union;

+some were unaware of its existence, and none belonged.
+Apparently, they are informal associations similar to the neighborhood labor exchange groups in Japan and Korea, which cooperate during the busy seasons of the agricultural cycle.
-AGRICULTURAL AFFAIRS COMMITTEE (Uy Ban Nong Vu)

-This committee's function is to settle disputes between landlords and tenants.
-Since this type of dispute involves two conflicting parties, the village chief is the chairman of the committee which also includes one representative each for landlords and tenants.
+Agricultural Affairs Committee (Uy Ban Nong Vu).
+This committee's function is the settling of disputes between landlords and tenants.
+Since this type of dispute involves two conflicting parties, the village chief is the chairman of the committee which includes also one representative each of the landlords and the tenants.
 The village chief described his position on this committee as "delicate" because he must reconcile the interests of both parties without creating hard feelings between them.
 This committee is active only during the harvest season, since most of the disputes arise over an equitable rent to be paid in paddy to the landowner at the time of harvest.
-Ordinarily the rent is established at the time of rental, but often the tenant either feels his harvest is too small due to the quality of the soil, or attempts to renege on the payment.
+Ordinarily the rent is established at the time of rental, but often the tenant might either feel his harvest is too small due to the quality of the soil, or he will attempt to renege on the payment.
 It is the responsibility of the Agricultural Affairs Committee to arrive at solutions to such problems.

-COMMUNITY DEVELOPMENT COMMITTEE (Uy Ban Phat Trien Cong Dong)
+Community Development Committee (Uy Ban Phat Trien Cong Dong).
 This organization is now affiliated with the Rural Development Committee (Uy Bon Kien Thiet Nong Thon) because of their similar functions in the village.
 The village chief is the chairman of this committee, which has no fixed number of members.

 The purpose of the committee is to promote activities of common interest to the village residents.
-These activities include road construction, canal digging, school and bridge repairing, and work on the agrovile.
+These activities include road construction, canal digging, school and bridge repairing, and work on the agroville.
 A duty of the committee is to inform the villagers of the aims and reasons for collective work projects.
 This is sometimes carried out with the collaboration of Information and Civic Action cadres.